x

 DES MOINES, Iowa — There are just 40 days until November elections and Iowa House Democrats are sharing their priorities for the 2025 legislative session with hopes of encouraging and exciting voters for down the ballot races.

-The agenda laid out is very similar to the 2024 legislative agenda
+The agenda laid out is very similar to the one from 2024

 The topics House Democrats plan to address are: